Bobby Mahendra for US State SenatorHeidi Harris invites Bobby Mahendra to the station to discuss his campaign for US State Senator in Nevada.

-The Democrat is seeking re-election in a district formed for the 2012 elections.
+Horsford Files For Re-Election The Democrat is seeking re-election in a district formed for the 2012 elections.

 LV City Councilman Challenges Sen. ReidCouncilman Bob Beers says he will run against Sen. Majority Leader in 2016

-Nevada’s unique law that allows voters to cast a ballot for "none of the above" is coming under new scrutiny over whether it's constitutional.
+"None Of The Above" Debated In CourtNevada's unique law that allows voters to cast a ballot for "none of the above" is coming under new scrutiny over whether it's constitutional.